PIANIST & PEDAGOGUE

 "Gintaras Januševičius glides, like an albatross.
 His semi-final and final performances were rare revelations for me; they fall outside the scope of competition <...> because they are neither rankable nor quantifiable.
 All eyes were on Januševičius after the semi-finals, on which he had left his imprint as a kind of apparition from another place, notably with his performance of Rachmaninoff's Études-tableaux Opus 39. <...> We saw him shake up the rhythms, moving forward, straight as a pin, with the simplicity of the master and the vitality of the young man he is.
 Never is it used for effect, never does the left hand try to gain the upper hand."

-Januševičius has since performed with respected orchestras, including the Orchestre Symphonique de Montréal, Moscow Symphony Orchestra, Shenzhen Symphony Orchestra, both Lithuanian National and Lithuanian State Symphonic Orchestras, etc. He has also appeared at numerous festivals, including the Chopin Festival in Duszniki-Zdroj, Mozartfest Würzburg, Festival Besancon, Dresdner Musikfestspiele, etc. alongside Tung-Chieh Chuang, Alexey Gorlatch, Leonid Gorokhov, Samuel Hasselhorn, Felix Klieser, Fuat Mansurov, Gintaras Rinkevičius, Giedrė Šlekytė, Saulius Sondeckis, Jörg Widmann, the Čiurlionis Quartet, etc.
+Januševičius has since performed with respected orchestras, including the Orchestre Symphonique de Montréal, Shenzhen Symphony Orchestra, both Lithuanian National and Lithuanian State Symphonic Orchestras, Estonian National Symphony Orchestra, etc. He has also appeared at numerous festivals, including the Chopin Festival in Duszniki-Zdroj, Mozartfest Würzburg, Festival Besancon, Dresdner Musikfestspiele, etc. alongside Tung-Chieh Chuang, Leonid Gorokhov, Samuel Hasselhorn, Felix Klieser, Gintaras Rinkevičius, Giedrė Šlekytė, Saulius Sondeckis, Jörg Widmann, the Čiurlionis Quartet, etc.

-In 2014 Januševičius graduated from the Hanover University of Music, Theater, and Medias (HMTM Hannover) and holds diplomas in both piano performance and piano education.
-He studied with Jurgis Bialobžeskis, Bernd Goetzke, and Vladimir Krainev in addition to taking private lessons with Lazar Berman, Valentina Berman, Malcom Bilson, and Naum Shtarkman.
+In 2014 Januševičius graduated with distinction from the Hanover University of Music, Theater, and Medias (HMTM Hannover) and holds diplomas in both piano performance and piano education.
+He studied with Jurgis Bialobžeskis, Bernd Goetzke, and Vladimir Krainev in addition to taking private lessons with Lazar Berman, Valentina Berman, Malcom Bilson, and Matti Raekallio.

-In season 2021-2022 Mr. Januševičius is scheduled to appear on tours and masterclasses in Germany, Ireland, Latvia, Lithuania, Poland, Sweden, Switzerland, the United Kingdom, and the United States of America.
+Since 2021 Mr. Januševičius co-hosts the music podcast "Bazinis Akordas" on the Lithuanian National Classic Radio.
+In season 2023-2024 Mr. Januševičius is scheduled to appear on tours and masterclasses in Estonia, France, Germany, Ireland, Italy, Latvia, Lithuania, Poland, Sweden, Switzerland, and the United Kingdom.

 Please visit Gintaras Januševičius' website www.janusevicius.com for more information.